ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Do not pool virtual threads

-Creating a platform thread is a rather time-consuming process, as it requires the creation of an operating system thread.
+Creating a platform thread is a rather time-consuming process, as it requires the creation of an OS thread.
 Thread pool executors are designed to reuse threads between tasks and reduce this time.
 They contain a pool of pre-created worker threads to which _Runnable_ and _Callable_ tasks are passed through a _BlockingQueue_ instance.
 A worker thread is not destroyed after executing one task but is used to execute the next task read from the task queue.

 Unlike platform threads, creating virtual threads is a fast process.
 Therefore, there is no need to create a pool of virtual threads.
 If the program logic requires the use of an _ExecutorService_ instance, use an executor specially designed for virtual threads, created in the static factory method _Executors.newVirtualThreadPerTaskExecutor_.
 This executor does not use a thread pool and creates a new virtual thread for each submitted task.
 Moreover, this executor itself is lightweight, and you can create and close it at any desired location within the _try-with-resources_ block.